Geoffrey Loney

 Loney rejoined his unit in mid-1917, and was promoted to corporal in October before being wounded again in November, not rejoining the battalion until January 1918.
 In March he was court martialled after having been absent without leave in Paris and reduced to the rank of private, although he was swiftly promoted again, reaching the rank of sergeant by July 1918.
 The battalion was involved in the Hundred Days Offensive during the late summer of 1918, and saw action at the Battle of Albert, the Australians capturing the village of Chuignes on 23 August.
 During the battle, Loney took charge of his platoon following the loss of its commanding officer.
 He coordinated fire on German machine gun positions and led the platoon in its advance to capture the German positions.
 He was awarded the Military Medal for his bravery, the commendation praising his "great coolness and judgement" and that the "courage and devotion to duty" he displayed were "of great value to his unit".

 After demobilisation in early 1919, Loney moved to Tasmania, eventually moving to Mangalore.
-He played club cricket for the Break of Day and North West sides in Hobart and after moving to Mangalore, for Bagdad.
+He played club cricket for the Break of Day and North West teams in Hobart and after moving to Mangalore, for Bagdad.
 Described as "a very useful all-rounder" who "always manages ... to do something sensational", who was a "good field, good sport and always a great trier", his only first-class match came against Victoria in February 1923 at the Melbourne Cricket Ground.
 He made scores of 12 and 18 runs and took one wicket.
 He also played a number of times for the South of Tasmania against the North of Tasmania in non-first-class matches.